taylorg8900/tavern_proj_2/doc/player/state_machine.md

 I don't really have a solid reason for wanting to implement this other than I think it would be really fun, and it is kind of dissapointing to just drop like a rock when I change directions while climbing.
 Also, what if in the future I have environmental dangers like falling rocks that you need to dodge?

 I don't want this to have the same physics as normal jumping, I want it to be a lot more side to side and not so much up and down (if that makes sense).
+Also, if we transition directly into a normal 'fall' state, we won't be able to automatically do all of the cool wall stuff like wall slide since we can't in the fall state.
+We will need to handle both the upwards and downwards y velocity logic in here, instead of separating them.

+States that can transition into the wall jump
+- wall hang
+- wall climb